Su'a Cravens: Professional career

+Pre-draft

 Upon entering the draft, Cravens was projected in the NFL as a hybrid linebacker-safety, being compared to the Arizona Cardinals' Deone Bucannon.

 Washington Redskins

 The Washington Redskins selected Cravens in the second round (53rd overall) in the 2016 NFL Draft.
 Shortly after being drafted, the Redskins listed him as a safety on their roster.
 It was also announced that he would wear the No. 36 as his jersey number due to him being a fan of the former Redskins safety, Sean Taylor, who wore the same number as a rookie.
 On May 9, 2016, Cravens signed a four-year, US$4.43 million contract with the team.
 During offseason practices and training camp, Cravens played a majority of snaps from the inside linebacker position.
 Cravens appeared in 11 games, with three starts, in 2016, posting 33 tackles (23 solo), one sack, one interception, five passes defensed and one special-teams stop.
 He started two games at safety and one at linebacker.
 Cravens missed the final three games of the season with an injury.
 In a game against the New York Giants in September 2016, Cravens made a game-clinching interception of Eli Manning to help the Redskins win their first game of the season.

 Cravens was projected to be the team's starting strong safety for the 2017 season.
 A week before the season opener against the Philadelphia Eagles, Cravens informed the team of his decision to retire.
 The announcement led to Redskins team president Bruce Allen convincing him to postpone it, and placed him on the team's exempt list, which was done in an effort to give him additional time to fix any personal issues that may have led to the decision.
 Two weeks later, the team placed him on the reserve/left squad list, foregoing any chance of him playing for the team in 2017.
 That December, Cravens was medically cleared to return after undergoing treatment and rehabilitation from post-concussion syndrome.
 Two months later, he was reinstated by the league.